kstenschke/lspng/README.md

 ## What does it do?

-lspng determines the average luminance per PNG image in the working directory and than adds an ordinal "rank" part into the filenames.
-Thereby PNG image files become sortable by luminance via their filenames.
+lspng analyzes and renames PNG image files, so their filenames allow to sort PNGs by luminance.

 ## Command: ``--version`` or ``-v``